Non-Associative Geometry and the Spectral Action Principle: Preliminaries

-When we say an algebra is noncommutative, we mean that its product is noncommutative: $ab\neq ba$, $a,b\in\mathcal{A}$.
-Similarly, when we say an algebra is nonassociative, we mean that its product is nonassociative: $(ab)c\neq a(bc)$, $a,b,c\in\mathcal{A}$.
+When we say an algebra is non-commutative, we mean its product is non-commutative: $ab\neq ba$, $a,b\in A$.
+Similarly, when we say an algebra is non-associative, we mean that its product is non-associative: $(ab)c\neq a(bc)$, $a,b,c\in A$.
 Just as we introduce the ``commutator'' $[a,b]$ to characterize the failure of commutativity, we introduce the ``associator'' $[a,b,c]$ to characterize the failure of associativity

 Lie algebras are familiar examples of non-associative algebras.
 For example, consider the vector space of $N\times N$ complex anti-hermitian matrices.
-These do not form an algebra under ordinary matrix multiplication (since the ordinary matrix product of two anti-hermitian matrices is not, in general, anti-hermitian), but they do form an algebra if we define the product $ab$ to be the commutator of the matrices $a$ and $b$: $ab\equiv[a,b]$.
-The resulting algebra is a Lie algebra, since the product $ab$ is anti-symmetric and satisfies the Jacobi identity $(ab)c+(bc)a+(ca)b=0$; but it is easy to check that this product does not associate: $(ab)c\neq a(bc)$.
+These do not form an algebra under ordinary matrix multiplication (since the ordinary matrix product of two anti-hermitian matrices is not, in general, anti-hermitian), but they do form an algebra if we define the "product" $[a,b]$ to be the commutator of the matrices $a$ and $b$.
+The resulting algebra is a Lie algebra, since the product $[a,b]$ is anti-symmetric and satisfies the Jacobi identity $[[a,b],c]+[[b,c],a]+[[c,a],b]=0$.
+But it is easy to check that this product is non-associative: $[[a,b],c]\neq [a,[b,c]]$.

-In order to describe algebras (especially nonassociative algebras) and their derivations, it is convenient to introduce the standard notation \cite{RSchaf} in which $L_{a}$ denotes the left-action of $a$, and $R_{a}$ denotes the right-action of $a$:
+It will be convenient to introduce the standard notation given in \cite{RSchaf} in which $L_{a}$ denotes the left-action of $a$, and $R_{a}$ denotes the right-action of $a$:

-In other words, $L_{a}$ and $R_{a}$ are two different linear operators on the vector space ${\cal A}$.
-As an illustration of this notation we can write $a((cv)b)=L_{a}R_{b}L_{c}v$ (with $a,b,c,v\in{\cal A}$).
-In particular, note that when ${\cal A}$ is nonassociative, the left-hand side of this equation requires parentheses, but the right-hand side does not.
+In other words, $L_{a}$ and $R_{a}$ are two different linear operators on the vector space $A$.
+As an illustration of this notation we can write $a((cv)b)=L_{a}R_{b}L_{c}v$ (with $a,b,c,v\in A$).
+In particular, note that when $A$ is nonassociative, the left-hand side of this equation requires parentheses, but the right-hand side does not.
+For our later discussions, it is important to keep in mind that $L_{a}$ and $R_{a}$ are associative operators, even when $A$ is non-associative.
+Also note that in the non-associative case $L_a L_b\neq L_{ab}$.

-If ${\cal A}$ is a $\ast$-algebra, then an {\it automorphism} of ${\cal A}$ is an invertible linear map $\alpha:{\cal A}\to{\cal A}$ which respects the product and involution operations in ${\cal A}$:
+If $A$ is a $\ast$-algebra, then an {\it automorphism} of $A$ is an invertible linear map $\alpha:A\to A$ which respects the product and involution operations in $A$:

-and a {\it derivation} of ${\cal A}$ is a linear map $\delta:{\cal A} \to{\cal A}$ which satisfies
+and a {\it derivation} of $A$ is a linear map $\delta:A \to A$ which satisfies